 In the first part

-of our three part series we discussed about which types of tilt exist and how they are evolving.
+of our three part series I discussed about which types of tilt exist and how they are evolving.
 In the second part

-we tried to estimate how large the expenses are the tilt causes, and I tried to give you some tips on what to do when we are on tilt.
+I tried to estimate how large the expenses are the tilt causes, and I tried to give you some tips on what to do when you are on tilt.
 In this part, we'll take a look at how to exploit your opponent, when they are on tilt.
 As I mentioned, there are several types of tilt, so the strategy could be different.

 The Moral Side